The Plastic French Press (That’s Way Better Than Glass)

 I have a glass Bodum Chambord, can I just replace it with a plastic carafe?

-Yes, you can replace the glass Chambord carafe with the plastic carafe, but you will need to purchase the silicone filtration screen that was specifically designed for the plastic carafe.
+Yes, you can replace the glass Chambord carafe with the plastic carafe, but you must purchase the silicone filtration screen specifically designed for the plastic carafe.
 Using the plastic carafe with a metal-lipped filter will scratch and damage the plastic.

 Similar Posts